sh01k/sh01k.github.io/docs/research.md

 </style>

 ## Summary
-Our main research topic is “inverse problems for acoustic field” and “signal processing for sound field recording, transmission, and reproduction”.
-Details are described below.

-**Inverse problems for acoustic field:** We tackle with inverse problems for acoustic field, such as sound field imaging, analysis, source localization, and estimation of room acoustic parameters.
-We pursuit new methodologies with various approaches (optimization, machine learning, etc.) and develop systems to achieve these purposes.

-**Signal processing for sound field recording, transmission, and reproduction:** We deal with a broad range of problems for sound field recording, transmission, and reproduction.
-By using these methodologies, we develop new systems for telecommunication, virtual reality, and so on.
+Our main research topic is the analysis and control of acoustic fields and their applications.
+In particular, we explore new signal processing/machine learning methodologies that incorporate the physical properties of wave fields.
+Based on these methodologies, we aim to develop systems for virtual reality audio, spatial noise suppression, etc.

 <script async class="speakerdeck-embed" data-id="ec7d2e4282a1433bb7c49449a5d4a436" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>